 Mr. Luisi is also music director of the Festival della Valle d’Itria in Martina Franca (Apulia, Italy), and he is guest conductor of several major ensembles, including the Philadelphia Orchestra, Cleveland Orchestra, San Francisco Symphony, NHK Tokyo, Munich Philharmonic, Filarmonica della Scala, London Symphony Orchestra, Concertgebouw Orchestra Amsterdam, Saito Kinen Orchestra, and in all major opera houses worldwide.

 Mr. Luisi’s CD recordings to date include operas such as Verdi’s Aroldo, Alzira, and Jérusalem, Bellini’s I Puritani and I Capuleti e i Montecchi, all of Robert Schumann’s and Arthur Honegger’s symphonies, and the symphonies and the oratorio Das Buch mit sieben Siegeln by the largely forgotten Austrian composer Franz Schmidt.
 He has also recorded various symphonic poems by Richard Strauss and an acclaimed performance of Bruckner’s Ninth Symphony together with the Staatskapelle Dresden.
 His recordings of Wagner’s Siegfried and Götterdämmerung with the Met Orchestra earned him a Grammy; in 2013 he won Italy’s coveted “Premio Franco Abbiati” critics’ award; and in 2014 he was awarded the “Grifo d’Oro” by the City of Genoa.

-Fabio Luisi will conduct The Orchestra Now on May 28, 2017.
+Fabio Luisi conducted The Orchestra Now on March 26, 2019 and May 28, 2017.